 Customization Options

 From structure and thickness to finishes and print design, rolled packaging offers excellent customization.
-You can add features like resealable zippers, matte or gloss coatings, and barrier layers depending on your product requirements.
+You can add features like resealable zippers, matte or gloss coatings, and barrier layers to best protect and showcase your product.

 Works with Automated Packaging Equipment